kaiyi27/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Can I access InsuraConnect from multiple devices?<br>
+**A**: Currently, InsuraConnect is designed to be installed and used on a single computer.
+However, we are exploring options for multi-device access in future updates.

+**Q**: Is InsuraConnect compatible with all operating systems?<br>
+**A**: InsuraConnect is optimized for Windows, macOS, and Linux operating systems.
+Ensure your device meets the minimum system requirements for seamless performance.

+**Q**: Can I import existing client data into InsuraConnect?<br>
+**A**: Currently, there is no direct import feature within InsuraConnect.
+However, you can manually input your client data using the add command or directly edit the JSON data file if you have a large dataset.
+We are considering adding import functionality in future updates.

+**Q**: Is my data secure within InsuraConnect?<br>
+**A**: InsuraConnect prioritizes data security and confidentiality.
+All client data is stored locally on your computer in a JSON file and is not transmitted over the internet.
+However, it's advisable to take regular backups of your data to prevent loss in case of unforeseen circumstances.
 --------------------------------------------------------------------------------------------------------------------

 ## Known issues